Marlins vs. Yankees Player Props Betting Odds

-Bookmakers have set player props for Gleyber Torres and others when the Miami Marlins host the New York Yankees at LoanDepot park on Friday at 6:40 PM ET.
+Player prop bet odds for Gleyber Torres and others are available when the Miami Marlins host the New York Yankees at LoanDepot park on Saturday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!